UPDATED APRIL 9, 2026

 - Emerging and upcoming trends/tech.

-Look for what everyone else seems to be missing or create a new trend of your own.
+I’ll see if there’s anything everyone else seems to be missing or if there’s an opportunity for you to create a new trend of your own.

 And that seems counter-intuitive, because you should always be promoting your own stuff, right?